WARNING: Contains nudity

 The repressed desire to see the female body that erupted so tragically during the Inquisition found a healthier expression in art.
 Francisco Goya’s ‘The Nude Maja’ is among the earliest depictions of natural nudity (i.e. where the sitter is simply herself, not a stand-in for some absent divinity).
 The Prime Minister of Spain—who had a secret room reserved for nude paintings—is thought to have commissioned the work.

 Goya later painted a complementary work, ‘The Clothed Maja’.
-This did not prevent him from being summoned before the Inquisition in 1808 to explain the scandalous indecency of the naked version.
+This didn’t save him from being summoned by the Inquisition to explain the scandalous indecency of the naked version.
 Goya’s answer is unknown.
-However, by this time, the power of the inquisitors was on the wane.
+However, by this time (1808) the power of the inquisitors was on the wane.
 The taboo-busting Spanish painter walked free.

 Following in Goya’s tradition, French Impressionist Édouard Manet broke nude paintings out of private rooms and into the artistic mainstream with ‘Luncheon on the Grass’, exhibited at the 1863 Salon des Refusés.
 Genteel Parisians thronged by the thousand to be shocked by the nude’s impudent stare and to tut-tut at the fleshy free-for-all implied by her insouciant pose.
 Manet, however, had an insurance policy.
 The foreground composition was closely modelled on Raimondi’s 1515 engraving, ‘The Judgment of Paris’.
 Manet was faulted for his morality, but his classically trained artistic sensibilities couldn’t be denied.